Skip to content

 url: https://api.example.com/users

-Requests support headers, query parameters, body (JSON, form, text, binary), authentication, and settings like timeout.
+Requests support headers, query parameters, body (JSON, form, text, binary), authentication, and settings like timeout and cookie sending.

 my-collection/